-These Luka compatible idiom sets are designed to help a young learner understand some of the more common Chinese idioms.
+The Luka Idioms Smart Flashcards sets 哆学成语智慧卡 are designed to help a young learner understand some of the more common Chinese idioms.
 We have Set 1 and Set 2, each of which comes with 50 cards (so in total, 100 idioms).
 They are compatible with Original Luka, Luka Hero, and Luka Mini models.

 The cards are good quality, large sized (about 4 times the size of a usual playing card), coloured cardboard, with the idiom and picture on one side, and further explanation on the alternate side, with some simple related activities/questions.

 These compact, bite-sized stories are a great way to learn new phrases, and understand more about the history of the language.
 Many of the idioms are also based on specific episodes in China’s past, so they embody elements of history lessons too.
 I feel they also help a child to understand that abstract concepts can be used to describe situations.

 Using these flashcards with Luka is like killing two birds with one stone: the child picks up new phrases and learns about ancient Chinese history!
 The cards are fully interactive with Luka, including the ability for the child to read the idiom and get a ‘score’ for their accuracy.

 - The cards bring the idiom to life – with an audio and visual element, with one idiom per card.
 The cards break down the idiom explaining how to make sentences and simple word play (synonyms, antonym, etc).